Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 Example: Cloning into CI-Clone... remote: Counting objects: 10, done. remote: Compressing objects: 100% (8/8), done. remove: Total 10 (delta 1), reused 10 (delta 1) Unpacking objects: 100% (10/10), done.

-> ### Credits
+> ### *Credits*

 - Bootstrap5: Bootstrap Library used throughout the project to make site responsive using the Bootstrap Grid System.
 Also for the navbar and accordion base code.

-- MDN Web Docs : For Pattern Validation code.
+- MDN Web Docs: For Pattern Validation code.
 Code was modified to better fit my needs.

+- Google Maps: For use of their API and initMap function

+- EmailJS: For use of their API and on window.onload function

 - Content: All content was written by the developer.